nhsengland/privfp-experiments/docs/standardisation-research/standardising_with_knowledge_graphs.md

 ### KnowledgeGraph

-[KnowledgeGraph](https://github.com/rahulnyk/knowledge_graph): This demonstrates a framework from going from document to graph. - the codebase would likely need reworking.
+[KnowledgeGraph](https://github.com/rahulnyk/knowledge_graph): This demonstrates a framework from going from document to graph - the codebase would likely need reworking.

 1. **[Use Mistral7B OpenOrca hosted by Ollama](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca)**: For extracting out triplets.